zachwill/blog/_posts/2019-04-07-happily-ever-after.md

 permalink : /happily-ever-after/
 ---

-A great take on _Game of Thrones_ really being the _Happily Ever After_ ending to a book never written...
+A great take on _Game of Thrones_...

 > This isn't a story that ends with _Happily Ever After_.
 That is where we
 > started.